sgowen/GowEngine/README.md

     * DirectXTK for XAudio2 on Windows (no need for d3d lib though as XAudio2 is packaged with Windows 10)
     * glfw for windowing, input, and awesomeness on macOS, Linux, and Windows
     * ObjectAL-for-iPhone for OpenAL audio rendering on iOS and macOS
-    * oboe for audio rendering on Android
+    * oboe for AAudio/OpenSL ES audio rendering on Android
     * rapidjson for json parsing on all platforms
+    * spdlog for console/file logging on all platforms
     * stb for image loading on all platforms
+    * tinythreadpp for pre-C++11 asynchronous functionality on all platforms
 * Will eventually:
     * be configured to use CMake build system (but for now is actively developed as part of GowEngineDemo)
+    * Implement OpenAL Soft and provide its dynamic libraries for all platforms (with the lib being easily replaceable as per LGPL requirements)
-    * feature a memory tracker (using malloc and placement new operator)
+    * feature a memory tracker (using malloc with placement new operator, zero unique/shared pointers)
+    * feature in-house developed vector, map, deque classes (no STL needed!)
+    * Add support for Vulkan rendering

 ### GowEngineDemo (separate repo)
 * Features example projects for all supported platforms